Britain's surging anti-EU party promises 'earthquake' at polls

 UKIP had a 16.5 percent share of the vote at the last European elections in 2009, securing 13 of Britain’s 72 seats.

-“We can come first and cause an earthquake,” Farage said at the conference on the party’s 20th anniversary.
+“We can come first and cause an earthquake,” Farage told his party’s annual conference on its 20th anniversary.
 “We’re changing the face of British politics.”

-Bloom said on Twitter he had been joking and had used the word “slut” in the sense of “untidy” to describe women who don’t clean their kitchens thoroughly, rather than to mean they were promiscuous.
+Cameron has already promised to hold an “in/out referendum ” before the end of 2017 in a move seen as an attempt to placate Conservative eurosceptics and take the advantage from UKIP.
+UKIP wants to leave the EU immediately.

-UKIP said it would exclude Bloom from the party, pending an investigation.
-In the meantime, Farage said his behaviour was “beyond the pale”, but also offered some defense.
+Farage, 49, rejected the idea that withdrawal from the EU, Britain’s biggest trading partner, would damage Britain’s economy and global standing.

 The party’s fast growth has opened it up to closer scrutiny that has led to accusations of racism, right-wing extremism and homophobia.

-Its founder Alan Sked, who left the party in 1997, said last year that UKIP had become “extremely right-wing”, “morally dodgy” on immigration and lacked intellectual weight.
+Its founder Alan Sked, who left the party in 1997, said last year that UKIP had become “extremely right-wing”, “morally dodgy” on immigration and lacked intellectual seriousness.

-Farage stayed on theme on Friday, saying immigrants to Britain had caused a crime wave, milked the welfare system and strained demand for housing, healthcare and schools.
+Farage did nothing to dispel that image on Friday, saying immigrants to Britain had caused a crimewave, milked the welfare system and strained demand for housing, healthcare and schools.

 A former commodities trader who cultivates an image as a man of the people, posing for pictures with a cigarette and a pint of beer, Farage denies being racist or extremist.